 Special Circumstances for an Alternative Match Schedule: Under certain circumstances, applicants may qualify to meet alternative matching requirements that increase over the years to 35% instead of 50% as specified in the regulations at §2521.60(b).
 To qualify, you must demonstrate that your program is either located in a rural county or in a severely economically distressed community as defined below.

 A. Rural County: In determining whether a program is rural, CNCS will consider the most recent Beale code rating published by the U.S. Department of Agriculture for the county in which the program is located.
 Any program located in a county with a Beale code of 6, 7, 8 or 9 is eligible to apply for the alternative match requirement.
-See Attachment J for the Table of Beale codes.
+See Attachment I for the Table of Beale codes.

 B. Severely Economically Distressed County: In determining whether a program is located in a severely economically distressed county, CNCS will consider the following list of county-level characteristics.
-See Attachment J for a list of website addresses where this publicly available information can be found.
+See Attachment I for a list of website addresses where this publicly available information can be found.

 The county-level per capita income is less than or equal to 75 percent of the national average for all counties using the most recent census data or Bureau of Economic Analysis data;